bonitasoft/bonita-doc/md/list-of-documents.md

 # How to manage a list of documents

+Manage a list of documents through a process means add / edit / remove documents from a multiple data of type _document_.

+## Low code exemple: Document validation process

+This exemple shows how to easily create a document validation process using Bonita Studio.
+A document validation process is a process where a User should be able to first submit a list fo documents.
+Then, an other user can perform a review on the list submitted, and ask for some changes on the list.
+If the reviewer asks for it, then the first user has to edit the list of documents by adding / editing / removing some documents of the list, according to the review.

+## Using APIs

 A list of documents is represented by several documents having the same name (attribute "name").
-It is possible to add/remove elements to a list using the same methods as for a simple document.
+It is possible to add/remove/edits elements to a list using the same methods as for a simple document.

-## Get the documents of the list
+### Get the documents of the list

 In a case with `myDocList` as a list of documents, use the following request to sort the result by ascending index value: